PZebarth/DLA/README.md

 # DLA
-Diffusion limited aggregation of a rectangular attractor
+Diffusion limited aggregation (DLA) of a rectangular attractor The file Final.py has three prgrams which model the physical process of DLA